ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ### Permissions tab

-**Note**: This can be hidden by a user with Admin permissions in the
+**Note**: This tab can be hidden by a user with Admin permissions in the
 Article: Options.
 This is where you can enter permissions for this article.